HCScorp/ssl/README.md

 Sensor Simulation Language (SSL) is a domain specific language that allows one to define and run multiple sensor simulation.
 It's goal is to feed an InfluxDB with simulated sensor's data.
 The execution supports two modes, replay and realtime.
-The replay mode feeds the database as fast as possible whereas the realtime mode simulate sensors over time.
+The replay mode feeds the database as fast as possible whereas the realtime mode simulates sensors over time.

 ## Quick start